Tottenham Hotspur 4-1 Liverpool

 Goal!

 Goal!
 Tottenham Hotspur 4, Liverpool 1.
-Harry Kane (Tottenham Hotspur) right footed shot from the centre of the box to the centre of the goal following a set piece situation.
+Harry Kane (Tottenham Hotspur) right footed shot from the centre of the box to the bottom right corner following a set piece situation.

 Attempt blocked.
 Jan Vertonghen (Tottenham Hotspur) left footed shot from the centre of the box is blocked.